ZiyuWang1121/Collaborative-Workspace-System/README.md

 # Collaborative-Workspace-System
 ## (2025 Sem 1, Supervisor: Dr Lau)
-This project aims to develop a collaborative workspace system.
-The system allows users to define a project, member and project task.
-It provides functions of project scheduling, profiling and roles, progress tracking and status, and document versioning.
+This project aims to develop a system that automates task-employee matching in IT projects.
+The system supports core project management functions, including project and task definition, scheduling, role profiling, progress tracking, and basic notifications.

 ## Testing Instruction
 Please refer to the following steps to use this system: